GENESIS 1: CREATION, the BEGINNING

 Exodus 20:11 states: “For in six days the LORD made the heavens and the earth, the sea, and all that is in them, but he rested on the seventh day” [1984 NIV].
 Exodus 20:11 (and similarly, 31:17) are often quoted to teach the "heavens and the earth"- the universe, was created suddenly and entirely like it is today within a day early in creation week, several thousand years ago according to creation chronology.
 This is believed to have been on Earth’s first day.
 But evidently “the sea” finished forming over the earth on its 1st Day and our solar system was already operating then (see vv2-5 in the Technical Summary of the Genesis 1 account above).
 Recent images taken of accretion disks with new stars and orbiting planets that are still forming in our galaxy is convincing scientific evidence a one-day creation of the universe long ago can't be true.
 These scientific telescopic discoveries (not just theories!) seem compelling, yet scripture must be factual.
 So, the Hebrew in these verses is carefully examined below to check if this interpretation was their intended meaning.
 Different lines of scriptural and scientific evidence presented below will be used to answer the title question.

-Created and made have different meanings in Genesis 1 and Exodus 20:11:
+Created and made have different meanings in Genesis 1 and necessarily also in Exodus 20:11:

 When describing the origin of “the heavens and the earth” by God, Genesis 1:1 used “created” (Hebrew bra) while Exodus 20:11 and Exodus 31:17 that were quoted to seemingly refer to it instead used “made” (Hebrew oshe).
 Those who quote these verses in Exodus to support a one day creation of the universe assume “made” in Exodus 20, 31 is used to mean the same as “created” in Genesis 1:1, as synonymous words.
 However, Genesis 1 was explained to be God’s own creation account and both words were used in it because they have different meanings.
 “Created” meant God produced something “out of nothing” whereas “made” meant He “formed it from previously created materials”.
 The following distinct definitions of “create” and “make” that were introduced in the Created and Made section above with references{1,2} are restated and analyzed below for their application to Exodus 20:11 and 31:17-